 Ever since its creation, astrology has relied on twelve signs of the zodiac.
 Zodiacs are observed constellations, such as Leo and Taurus.
 When you were born, the sun occupied an area around one of these constellations.
 This is how you earn your zodiac sign.
 No matter who you are, you probably know your sign.

 Astrologers believe that distinct zodiac signs influence a person’s behavior and fate.
+For instance, the Aquarius zodiac sign characteristics are independence and an analytical mind, which makes them excellent negotiators and diplomats, who can see both sides of things clearly.
+Leos can become great managers as they have innate leadership skills.
+These predictions are based on many factors which can be found both in astrological books and on authoritative websites such as Horoscope and Astrostyle.
 Each zodiac is 30-degrees wide.
 Since there are twelve zodiacs, this accounts for a full 360-degree circle, which represents the space around the earth.
 Astrologers look at many other celestial indicators to determine an individual’s horoscope.

 Astrology vs. Astronomy

 For thousands of years, there was no distinction between astrology and astronomy.
 It wasn’t until the 17th century that the two diverged.
 Scientists such as Isaac Newton and Johannes Kepler would ultimately change the way people charted the skies.

 Astronomers use mathematics and physics in their approach.
 They study planets and galaxies.
 Their ultimate goal is to make sense of the universe we inhabit.
 In contrast, astrologers use symbolism and folklore to predict events that happen in the physical world.
 To some extent, astrologers do use astronomic methods, such as charting the position of the sun and lunar cycles.